So this IS Christmas… and what will we wear?

 I also need to wear something that can house the sort of bulk that a 7000-calorie meal will instantly add to my tummy!

-I decided to turn to the very cool ladies of the High Performing Women group to get some inspiration on this matter.
+I decided to turn to the fabulous ladies of the High Performing Women group to get some inspiration on this matter.
 If you want to know SOMETHING about any subject, or a LOT about a specific subject, there is no better group of women to turn to for some excellent advice.
 Here’s what they had to say:

 Nicky Kriel.
 Definitely PJs if I can get away with it.
 Every 2nd Christmas when I don’t have children, I now have a duvet day, but with champagne and chocolates.
 I have also discovered that my children 17, 19 and 24 love having a Christmas in PJs too.